minagawah/express-react-svelte-webcomponent/README.md

 For this one, too, we have Webpack bundles the codes.

-However, as simple as it may sound, configuring Webpack to handle multiple frameworks is quite a laborious.
+However, as simple as it may sound, configuring Webpack to handle multiple frameworks is quite laborious.
 Especially when we normally want these frameworks running in different subdirectories, and we can easily assume it means never-ending struggles with Webpack configurations.